TheGoodlike13/liberty_or_death/README.md

 After a short break to snack and slack, I decided to search for the file manually.
 This did not function as an activity.
 The 'olcDatabase' just can't be found.
 This is where [#a_real_man](#a_real_man) comes in.
-I couldn't install 'slapd-config' using 'apt-get' either, but the folder the page references exist already, so maybe I already did it somehow.
+I couldn't install 'slapd-config' using 'apt-get' either, but the folder the page references exists already, so maybe I already did it somehow.
 Let's hope that's the case.

 '/etc/ldap/slapd.d/cn=config/' actually exists too, and it even contains 'olcDatabase' files!
-Oddly enough, though, then aren't 'olcDatabase{2}' files.
+Oddly enough, though, there aren't 'olcDatabase{2}' files.
 There's 'olcDatabase{0}', 'olcDatabase{1}' and even 'olcDatabase{-1}'.
 They all have suffixes different than what's expected too.
 So I guess I'll just have to create a new file myself.